Ajatt-Tools/gd-tools/README.md

 ![image](https://user-images.githubusercontent.com/50422430/224538373-4311d13c-c650-4cb7-917b-18b4148a5efd.png)

+### Dependencies
+This script requires the python package beautifulsoup, which can be installed with `pip install beautifulsoup4`.

 ### Installation
 Edit the script to point to the `gd-pic.py` file.
-You might need to install beautifulsoup, which can be done with `pip install beautifulsoup4`.\
 Proceed with the [general installation instructions](#general-installation-instructions)